railsuser2014/openobject-doc-book-en/source/technical_guide/sale.rst

-:picking_ids: Related Packings, one2many, readonly
+:picking_ids: Related Packing, one2many, readonly

     *This is the list of picking list that have been generated for this invoice*

+:esale_oscom_id: esale_oscom Id, integer